-TVA is continuing its commitment to low cost solar energy, expanding the Solar Solutions Initiative to 16 MW in 2014.
+TVA is continuing its commitment to low cost solar energy, expanding the Solar Solutions Initiative to 20 MW in 2015.
+This will include three separate categories: 12 MW for traditional SSI projects, 4 MW for projects >50 kW up to 200 kW, and 4 MW for LPC participation.
 The Solar Solutions Initiative is a pilot incentive for solar projects in the Valley (>50 kW up to 1 MW DC) that use local NABCEP-certified installers in the Valley region.
 Read more about SSI.

 Developers of new small to mid-size renewable energy projects in the TVA power service area can participate in TVA’s Renewable Standard Offer program.
 This program offers pre-set prices and terms and conditions for power generated by selected, commercially available renewable energy technologies.